Songs with Earlier Histories Than the Hit Version

 “Rogers also performed ‘The Gambler’ on a 1979 episode of The Muppet Show.
 The Muppets were not solely for kids, but you rarely saw such a combination of alcohol, cigarettes and death in a show with such a large audience of children.
 It was one of the few skits where the Muppets had human hands, as the gambler Muppet needed them to handle his cigarette.
 At the end of the sketch, the ghost of the gambler appears and joins in the chorus.
 Many kids remembered this one for quite a while.

 “Rogers’ ‘The Gambler’ was one of 25 recordings inducted in 2018 into the Library of Congress’s National Recording Registry, ‘for their cultural, historic and aesthetic importance to the American soundscape.’
-In the interview below, shot at the ASCAP office in New York City, the song’s writer Don Schlitz tells the story of its creation, and how Kenny Rogers’s classic recording came to be.”
+Upon the song’s induction, in an interview shot at the ASCAP office in New York City, Schlitz relates the story of its creation and how Kenny Rogers’s classic recording came to be.”

 Bobby Bare, “The Gambler” (1978):